MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 For more information about *$filter* query parameter usage, see this article: [Use query parameters to customize responses](/graph/query-parameters#filter-parameter).

 >[!NOTE]
->Delta query endpoint currently doesn't offer filtering capabilities, therefore usage of filters is limited to full import only. you'll get an error trying to start delta import run with query filters enabled.
+>Delta query endpoint currently doesn't offer filtering capabilities, therefore usage of filters is limited to full import only.
+You'll get an error trying to start delta import run with query filters enabled.

 ## Troubleshooting